FarronF/limerick-council-meetings/meetings/2022/06/20-Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development, Enterprise and Planning SPC - 11 April 2022.md

  Focus on Pre-Planning Consultation - a 2 Step Process

- Application made to Planning Authority as opposed to ABP---  Appeal LRD decision to ABP
+ Application made to Planning Authority as opposed to ABP
+---
+ Appeal LRD decision to ABP

  Transitional Arrangements for developers who had commenced consultation with ABP